jidongbsu/cs333/labs/rebinding/README.md

 ![alt text](images/lab-rebinding-after-rebinding.png "launch attack: after rebinding")

-7.5. reload the configuration file so the change will take effect.
+7.5. on the attacker VM, reload the configuration file so the change will take effect.

 ```console
 $ sudo rndc reload attacker32.com
 ```

-7.6. go back to the victim client browser and see if the temperature, within 10 seconds, is changed (check the URL1 page).
+7.6. on the victim client VM, go back to the firefox browser and see if the temperature, within 10 seconds, is changed to 88 Celsius degree (check the URL1 page).
 If so, then the attack is successful.

 the screenshots here show the attack is successful. the tab which shows access to www.attacker32.com:
 ![alt text](images/lab-rebinding-attack-success-p1.png "attack success: tab 2")